Criminal Injuries Compensation (CICA) Calculator

 A No Win No Fee arrangement is a contract between you and your solicitor that outlines what conditions need to be met in order for them to be paid.
 It means that you won’t be asked to pay them anything before your claim begins, or in the event that it’s unsuccessful.

-If your claim is successful, then a legally capped success fee will be deducted from your compensation settlement.
-This means you’ll always receive the majority of the compensation that you’re awarded.
+If your claim is successful, then a success fee will be deducted from your compensation settlement.
+A legal limit to the percentage they can take, as applied by The Conditional Fee Agreements Order 2013, means you’ll always receive the majority of the compensation that you’re awarded.

-As we’ve already mentioned, there’s no legal requirement to have a solicitor represent you in making a claim through the CICA.
+As we’ve already mentioned, you don’t have to get a solicitor to help you make a claim through the CICA.
 You are well within your rights to pursue a claim yourself with the help of a criminal injuries compensation calculator.
 However, you will find that the process is often less stressful and easier with legal representation.
 And with a No Win No Fee agreement, you aren’t faced with the prospect of large legal fees for an unsuccessful claim.

 For more information on a No Win No Fee policy, or for answers to any other questions, get in touch with us now: